-Name Туре Multiplicity Description Incident stixCommon:IncidentBaseType 1 The Incident property characterizes a cyber threat Incident.
+Name Туре Multiplicity Description Incident stixCommon: IncidentBaseType 1 The Incident property characterizes a cyber threat Incident.
 The stixCommon:IncidentBaseType class is a minimal base class that is intended to be extended.
-The default and strongly recommended class to fully implement an Incident is the incident:IncidentType class defined in STIX Version 1.2.1 Part 6: Incident.
+The default and strongly recommended class to fully implement an Incident is the incident:IncidentType class defined in STIX Version 1.2.1 Part 6: Incident .
 Base classes are used to minimize interdependence between STIX components, not to enable or encourage conflicting syntactic variation.
-However, through the use of the idref property, a reference to an Incident defined elsewhere can be specified via the direct use of the stixCommon:IncidentBaseType class.

-3.3.4 CoursesOfActionType Class
+3.3.4 IndicatorsType Class